emberjs/rfcs/text/0617-rfc-stages.md

 At this stage, features or deprecations may be available for use behind a feature flag, or with an optional package, etc.
 The team reviews the work to determine when it can be included in a stable release.
-The Ember team is ready to commit to the stability of any interfaces exposed by the current implementation of the feature.
+For codebase changes, there are no open questions that are anticipated to require breaking changes; the Ember team is ready to commit to the stability of any interfaces exposed by the current implementation of the feature.
 Today, this would be the "go/no-go" decision by a particular team.

+This stage should include a list of criteria for determining when the proposal can be considered [Recommended](#Recommended) after being [Released](#Released).

 A PR is opened on the repo (see [Accepted](#Accepted)) to move an accepted RFC into this stage.
 An FCP is required to move into this stage.